Documentation · Reference

 - Consult: if seen by nephrology or urology

-II.
 Nephrotic syndrome

 - Mention edema: periorbital, pericardial, pleural, ascites, scrotal, sacral, and peripheral